tandeshao/tp/docs/UserGuide.md

 #### 4.3.2.
 Scrubbing address book: `scrub`

-Cleans up the address book of unwanted contacts.
+* Similar to [delete](#431-deleting-a-person-delete) as it cleans up the address book of unwanted contacts.
+* Allows multiple person to be deleted by specifying the criteria to delete a person by through the use of prefixes.
+* Abπ would use the specified criteria and scan through the person list and delete anybody that matches the criteria.
+* Duplicated prefix arguments are treated as the same criteria to delete a person by.
+Examples of duplicated prefix arguments include `scrub t/family t/family`.

 Format: `scrub [p/PHONE] [e/EMAIL DOMAIN] [t/TAG]…​`
 * Delete contacts that match any of the phone number, email domain or tag specified from the command.
 * At least one parameter must be present.
-* The scrub command only scrubs contacts that have an exact match with any of the specified parameters.
+* The scrub command only scrubs contacts that match with any of the specified prefix arguments.
 * This match is case-insensitive.

 <div markdown="span" class="alert alert-info">